The Broken Windows Theory Applies to Technical Debt: Discussion

-However, given the comparatively large effects on code reuse (Finding~1) and variable naming (Finding~2), it is likely the case that mimicry is a significant driver of TD propagation in general.
+While we found that mimicry alone is not enough to explain the additional TD introduced (Finding 3), it is likely the case that it is a significant driver of TD propagation in general.
+Given the comparatively large effects on code reuse and variable naming, it is also likely that mimicry is a large part of the effects observed in this study.
 One participant admitted that \say{you think that someone else thought it should be this way, and then you follow in the same tracks} and several others raised the issue of \emph{code uniformity}.
 While it may be clear that a system contains issues, if the defects are systematic, it may not necessarily be the case that breaking that uniformity is preferable.
 For example, using a different (but better) variable name to describe something already existing in adjacent classes could be more confusing than a bad (but consistent) naming scheme.
 We did anticipate this, and it is why we discerned \emph{new} variables from \emph{copied} variables.
-However, although there is no practical advantage to mimicking the bad naming scheme for \emph{new} variables, it may be that some subjects preferred the \emph{aesthetics} of consistently short and non-descriptive variables names.
+However, although there is no practical advantage to mimicking the bad naming scheme for \emph{new} variables, it may be that some subjects preferred the \emph{aesthetics} of consistently short and non-descriptive variable names.

+Another takeaway from our result is that developers were at least partially aware of the TD they introduced (Finding 4). \cite{Besker2019SoftwareWork} previously found that developers often felt forced to introduce new TD due to existing TD, which implies an awareness of their TD creation.
+However, we presented participants with tasks that could feasibly be solved \emph{without} introducing further TD, i.e., they were \emph{not} forced to do so.
+Our results suggest that developers are somewhat aware of their introduction of TD even under such circumstances.
+From a practical perspective, this may be good news; it is likely easier to achieve change in a conscious rather than unconscious behavior.